frankshearar/Home/Package-Signatures-Technical-Details.md

 ```
 ## <a id="SignaturesAndCountersignatures"></a> Signatures and countersignatures
-Signatures and countersignatures are classified by their _signature type_, which is identified through use of the `commitment-type-indication` attribute [[RFC 5126](https://tools.ietf.org/html/rfc5126.html#section-5.11.1)].
+Signatures and countersignatures are classified through use of the `commitment-type-indication` attribute [[RFC 5126](https://tools.ietf.org/html/rfc5126#section-5.11.1)].

-* The `id-cti-ets-proofOfOrigin` commitment type is reserved for the author signature type.
+* The `id-cti-ets-proofOfOrigin` commitment type is reserved for author signatures.
 An author signature MUST include this commitment type.
-* The `id-cti-ets-proofOfReceipt` commitment type is reserved for the repository signature type.
+* The `id-cti-ets-proofOfReceipt` commitment type is reserved for repository signatures and repository countersignatures.
 Repository signatures and repository countersignatures MUST include this commitment type.

 A signature or countersignature MUST NOT specify both the author and repository commitment types.
 A signature or countersignature which is neither author nor repository MUST NOT use the aforementioned commitment types.

 ### <a id="AuthorSignatures"></a> Author signatures
 If an author signature is present it MUST be the primary signature.
-A signature or countersignature in any position other than the primary signature MUST NOT use the author signature type.
+A signature or countersignature in any position other than the primary signature MUST NOT use the author signature commitment type.
-An author signature MAY satisfy the requirements of any CAdES signature but MUST satisfy CAdES-BES requirements with the following additional requirements:
+An author signature MAY satisfy the requirements of any CAdES [[RFC 5126](https://tools.ietf.org/html/rfc5126)] signature but MUST satisfy CAdES-BES [[RFC 5126](https://tools.ietf.org/html/rfc5126#section-4.3.1)] requirements with the following additional requirements:
-* The `commitment-type-indication` attribute [[RFC 5126](https://tools.ietf.org/html/rfc5126.html#section-5.11.1)] MUST be present.
+* The `commitment-type-indication` attribute [[RFC 5126](https://tools.ietf.org/html/rfc5126#section-5.11.1)] MUST be present.
 The attribute MUST include the `id-cti-ets-proofOfOrigin` commitment type.
-* The `signing-certificate-v2` attribute [[RFC 5126](https://tools.ietf.org/html/rfc5126.html#section-5.7.3.2)] MUST be present.
+* The `signing-certificate-v2` attribute [[RFC 5126](https://tools.ietf.org/html/rfc5126#section-5.7.3.2)] MUST be present.
 The hash algorithm used in this attribute MUST be a [supported hash algorithm](#SupportedAlgorithms).
 * The `signing-time` attribute [[RFC 5652](https://tools.ietf.org/html/rfc5652#section-11.3)] MUST be present.

 ### <a id="RepositorySignaturesAndCountersignatures"></a> Repository signatures and countersignatures